 Overall, these Canadian tech ETFs provide solid exposure to a variety of markets

 And finally, if you're looking for exclusive exposure for tech south of the border and to the NASDAQ 100, the unhedged version of BMO's product should serve you fine.
-If you feel you still want to be hedged to the Canadian dollar, however, look at ZQQ.
+However, if you feel you still want to be hedged to the Canadian dollar, look at ZQQ.

 On a side note, if you're looking for tech exposure in international markets, have a look at our top emerging market ETFs in Canada.